 This report sets out the PPI's independent assessment of the potential impact of the Coalition Government's proposed reforms to the public service pension schemes, based on the Government's Proposed Final Agreements.
 The report considers the impact on the value of the pension benefit being offered to public service workers and the impact on long-term government expenditure on unfunded public service pension schemes.
-The analysis covers the four largest public service schemes: the NHS, Teachers, Local Government and Civil Service pension schemes which account for around 85% of public service pension scheme members.
-The Government has also proposed reforms to the schemes for the uniformed services (Police, Fire Service and Armed Forces).
+The analysis covers the four largest public service schemes: the NHS, Teachers, Local Government and Civil Service pension scheme which account for around 85% of public service pension schemes for the uniformed services (Police, Fire Service and Armed Forces).